-New wildfire in California forces evacuations and grows to 1,200 acres in less than 6 hours
+New California wildfire forces evacuations and grows to 1,200 acres in less than 6 hours

 On Friday, officials warned that weather conditions in California through the weekend could be dangerous for fire activity, potentially making the state's wildfire season even more devastating.

-California wildfires have scorched more than 1.66 million acres this year, according to Cal Fire, which is an area larger than the state of Delaware, and red flag and excessive heat warnings in effect for much of California could present additional challenges.
+California wildfires have scorched more than 1.66 million acres this year, according to Cal Fire, an area larger than the state of Delaware, and red flag and excessive heat warnings in effect for much of California could present additional challenges.

 A red flag warning is issued when imminent weather conditions may result in extreme fire behavior within 24 hours.
 Those conditions include low relative humidity, strong winds, dry fuels and/or the possibility of dry lightning strikes, according to Cal Fire.
 Air quality alerts are also in effect for parts of California due to the smoke.